All Episodes

 Christoph did write a column.

-He said the reason it's not fair that some people should have generators, and the reason that they do is because tax rates for the rich are too low, and we haven't done enough on global warming.
+He said the reason it's not fair that some people should have generators and the reason that they do is because tax rates for the rich are too low and we haven't done enough on global warming.

 And it's not fair that the rich can just opt out of the grid when the grid fails when not everybody else can.

-Anyway, folks, um yeah, I gotta go.
+Anyway, folks, yeah, I got to go.

-And uh I can't believe it's already Wednesday.
+And I can't believe it's already Wednesday.

-I mean the fastest week in media already three down and two to go.
+I mean, the fastest week in media, already three down and two to go.